ampproject/amphtml/contributing/getting-started-e2e.md

 Despite the similarity in names, Git & GitHub are different:

 * Git is a version control system.
 You'll install the Git client locally and run Git commands to grab code from a Git repository, make changes and submit code.
-You don't need to use GitHub to use Git, but the AMP Project's Git repository happens to be hosted on GitHub.
+You don't need to use GitHub to use Git, but the AMP's Git repository happens to be hosted on GitHub.

 * GitHub hosts Git repositories and provides other tools that make managing projects easier (like a GUI for code reviews, bug tracking, etc.).

-To contribute to the AMP Project you'll use Git to grab a copy of the code from the [amphtml Git repository on GitHub](https://github.com/ampproject/amphtml), make changes locally and push your changes back up to your own Git repository on GitHub so you can get your code changes reviewed and merged into the amphtml codebase.
+To contribute to AMP you'll use Git to grab a copy of the code from the [amphtml Git repository on GitHub](https://github.com/ampproject/amphtml), make changes locally and push your changes back up to your own Git repository on GitHub so you can get your code changes reviewed and merged into the amphtml codebase.

 # Set up your GitHub account and Git

 [Create a GitHub account](https://help.github.com/articles/signing-up-for-a-new-github-account/) if you don't already have one.
-Because the AMP Project is an open source project you can create a free GitHub account (i.e. click "Join GitHub for free" on the pricing page you end up on).
+Because AMP is an open source project you can create a free GitHub account (i.e. click "Join GitHub for free" on the pricing page you end up on).
 Once your account is created set up [two-factor authentication](https://help.github.com/articles/about-two-factor-authentication/) for your account.

 After you are done setting up your GitHub account [install and set up Git](https://help.github.com/articles/set-up-git/).
 You'll download and install Git, perform some basic configuration and then set up authentication for talking to GitHub.
 Although the authentication instructions suggest HTTPS is recommended, **you should follow the "Connecting over SSH" instructions instead**.
 SSH is required for two-factor authentication which we recommend you use.
 (The rest of these instructions will assume you are using SSH.)